Can Indonesia bear the burden of Subianto's big government? – DW – 10/21/2024

 Can Indonesia bear the burden of Subianto's big government?October 21, 2024

 Indonesia's new president, Prabowo Subianto, has taken office after being officially sworn in on Sunday.
-One of his first moves was to officially inaugurate a total of 48 ministers, with 22 new ministries and agencies, to help rule the country over the next 5 years.
+One of his first moves was to officially inaugurate a total of 48 ministers, with 22 new ministries and agencies, to help govern the country over the next five years.

-Several of them have been created by merging and splitting previous ministries.
-For example, the Ministry of Research and Technology was reportedly split into three: the Ministry of Culture, the Ministry of Higher Education, and the Ministry of Education, Research, and Technology.
+Several of ministries have been created by merging and splitting previous ministries.
+For example, the Ministry of Research and Technology was reportedly split into three: the Ministry of Culture, the Ministry of Higher Education and the Ministry of Education, Research, and Technology.

-This is a hot topic in Indonesia, where investors have long complained about bureaucracy and inefficiency of government.
-For comparison, Vietnam has 17 ministries and Indonesia's neighbor the Philippines has 22.
+The move is a hot topic in Indonesia, where investors have long complained about bureaucracy and inefficiency of government.
+For comparison, Vietnam has 17 ministries and Indonesia's neighbor, the Philippines, has 22.

 No more legal cap on number of ministries

-Indonesia's parliament recently passed a new law granting Prabowo Subianto more powers to restructure his cabinet.
-The old law included a legal limit to the number of ministries, allowing up to 34, but the limit has now been removed.
+Indonesia's parliament recently passed a new law granting Subianto more powers to restructure his cabinet.
+The old law included a legal limit to the number of ministries, allowing up to 34, but that limit has now been removed.

 "I want to create a united and strong government," Subianto told an economic forum last week.
 He added, "the coalition must be big, and some will say my cabinet is fat."